greysh/paper-tsne/README.md

-# Visual Modeling Research on Keywords of National Natural Science Foundation of Double First-Class Universities Based on t-SNE Algorithm
+# Research on Visual Modeling of National Natural Science Foundation of Double Firstclass Universities Based on t-SNE Dimension Reduction Algorithms